A Logical Formalism of Hardy-type Paradox: Logical Hardy-type paradox

-where the relation $\leq$ plays the role of logical deduction in Boolean algebras, which holds for any classical system.
+A zero probability event $e$ can be treated as logically false, so $\neg e$ is true.
+Defining $a_0,a_1,b_0,b_1$ as the events $A_0=1$, $A_1=1$, $B_0=1$, $B_1=1$, respectively, the probabilistic paradox \eqref{original Hardy paradox} translates into the logical form:

-Therefore, under the constraints of the first three premises, the observation of the event $e_4=a_1 \land b_1$ witnesses quantum contextuality.
-This structure, where local constraints imply a global conclusion that is violated by quantum mechanics, is sometimes referred to as a failure of the transitivity of implications (FTI) \cite{Stapp1982Mind,Liang2011Specker}, which the most common form of Hardy-type paradoxes.
+Then the paradox is captured by the implication $e_1 \land e_2 \land e_3 \leq \neg e_4$, which holds in any classical system.
+Therefore, under the premises $e_1,e_2,e_3$, the occurrence of $e_4$ witnesses quantum contextuality.
+This pattern, where local constraints imply a global conclusion that is violated by quantum mechanics, is often termed a \emph{failure of transitivity of implication (FTI)} \cite{Stapp1982Mind,Liang2011Specker} and represents the most common form of Hardy-type paradoxes.

-Nevertheless, we can introduce a more general formulation of Hardy-type paradox that eliminates the need to distinguish a priori between constraints and conclusions.
-Let $e$ and $f$ be events within a classical probability space.
-We say that $e$ implies $\neg f$, or $e \leq\neg f$, if and only if $e$ and $f$ cannot occur simultaneously.
-Formally, this implication is equivalent to the condition:
+A more general formulation of Hardy-type paradoxes avoids the need to distinguish a priori between constraints and conclusions.
+In classical logic, for events $e$ and $f$, we say $e$ implies $\neg f$ (written $e \leq \neg f$) precisely when $e$ and $f$ cannot occur simultaneously, i.e., when $e \land f = \bot$, where $\bot$ denotes the impossible event.